RRonniecool/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-write a script that prints every other line from the input starting with the first line
+write a shell script that adds the number stored in the environment variables